wraith/wraith/doc/UPDATES.md

   * Bots now share channel key to other bots even if not opped.
   * Some small performance improvements.
   * Fix rare issue with writing binary config.
+  * Make ./wraith -q and -Q clearly exit when already written.

 # 1.4.9
   * Fix various compile warnings and spam